wp-plugins/dkoated-cta-buttons/readme.txt

 or visit [DKOATED CTA Buttons WordPress Plugin DEMO Page](http://DKOATED.com/dkoated-cta-buttons-wordpress-plugin-demo/) for a working live demo.

 == Changelog ==
+= 1.4.4 =
+* Added custom text colors to shortcode through the use of the new attribute 'textcolor'
+* Usage: textcolor="#ff0080" (use hex-colors only)

 = 1.4.3 =
 * Reduced some unnecessary plugin code
 * Added a donators option to remove commented code